-To create a new table, click “Add Table” button, or the blue button with the white “+” in front of your table tabs at the bottom of the window (in the bottom left corner).
+To create a new table, click “Add Table” button, or the button with the white “+” in front of your table tabs at the bottom of the window (in the bottom left corner).
 If you’re not seeing this button, this means you don’t have permission to create new tables and you should contact the application’s administrator.

 At the moment of this writing, ZenBase supports importing of comma-separated values (CSV) files only.
 If you have Excel sheets you’d like to import into ZenBase, you should export these as CSV files from Excel first after which you can import the data into ZenBase.

-After clicking the button, you should start off by entering a name for your new table (make sure this name contains only alpha numeric characters: a-z, 1-9, underscored and dashes, NO SPACES!).
+After clicking the button, you should start off by entering a name for your new table.
+Note that the name should only contain only alphanumeric characters: a-z, 1-9, underscored and dashes, NO SPACES.

 Next, you should choose the file you’d like to import.
-When importing a CSV file, it’s possible that your file contains the column names on the first line of the file, if this is the case, make sure you tick the check box labeled “First row contains column names“, this way ZenBase will use those column names to create your new table.
+When importing a CSV file, it’s possible that your file contains the column names on the first line of the file, if this is the case, make sure you tick the checkbox labeled “First row contains column names“, this way ZenBase will use those column names to create your new table.

 ZenBase requires all tables to have a primary key set, it will add a primary key column to your imported data as well.
-It will first detect wether the first column contains unique values, if it does, ZenBase will set this column as the primary key.
+It will first detect whether the first column contains unique values, if it does, ZenBase will set this column as the primary key.